 Here are a few things you can do to reduce engorged breasts once you stop breastfeeding!

-- Don’t stop breastfeeding cold turkey: Stopping breastfeeding doesn’t mean that one day, you just replace all your baby’s meals with formula and solid food.
+- Don’t stop breastfeeding cold turkey: Stopping breastfeeding doesn’t mean that one day, you replace all your baby’s meals with formula and solid food.
 It is a gradual process.
 You will have to go through a weaning process.
 The weaning starts when you introduce other meals to your baby other than breast milk.
-This process ends when the breast milk is completely replaced with solid food and formula.
-Because you will go to this process, your body will have time to accommodate, which will make your engorgement easy to deal with.
+This process ends when breast milk is completely replaced with solid food and formula.
+Because you will go through this process, your body will have time to accommodate, which will make your engorgement easy to deal with.

 - Don’t stimulate your breasts at all: It is essential not to stimulate your breasts and nipples when you stop breastfeeding.
 Wear a compact bra that keeps your breasts as still as possible and tries not to get in contact with them.